biya-coin/biyaliquid-docs/.gitbook/developers-defi/token-launch.md

 # 发行代币

-Within this document, we'll explain how to launch a token on Biyachain.
+Within this document, we'll explain how to launch a token on Biya Chain.

-There are two options for launching a token on Biyachain: bridging an existing token or creating a new token.
+There are two options for launching a token on Biya Chain: bridging an existing token or creating a new token.

 ## Bridging <a href="#id-3-via-tokenstation" id="id-3-via-tokenstation"></a>

-The easiest way to launch a token on Biyachain is by bridging your existing assets from one of the supported networks that Biyachain is interoperable with.
-There are guides in the [Broken link](/broken/pages/5jS9URg21YzbsatmAKpe "mention") sections that you can reference to bridge assets from other networks to Biyachain.
+The easiest way to launch a token on Biya Chain is by bridging your existing assets from one of the supported networks that Biya Chain is interoperable with.
+There are guides in the [Broken link](/broken/pages/5jS9URg21YzbsatmAKpe "mention") sections that you can reference to bridge assets from other networks to Biya Chain.

-Once the bridging process is completed, a token will be created on Biyachain, which you can then use to [market-launch.md](market-launch.md "mention").
+Once the bridging process is completed, a token will be created on Biya Chain, which you can then use to [market-launch.md](market-launch.md "mention").

 ## Creating a New Token

-You can also create a new token on Biyachain using the `TokenFactory` module.
+You can also create a new token on Biya Chain using the `TokenFactory` module.
 There are multiple ways on how to achieve this.

-### Using Biyachain Hub <a href="#id-3-via-tokenstation" id="id-3-via-tokenstation"></a>
+### Using Biya Chain Hub <a href="#id-3-via-tokenstation" id="id-3-via-tokenstation"></a>

-The [Biyachain Hub](https://prv.hub.biya.io/token-factory/) web app provides you the ability to create and manage tokens seamlessly, creating a market on Biyachain's [native orderbook](../developers-native/biyachain/exchange/), etc.
+The [Biya Chain Hub](https://prv.hub.biya.io/token-factory/) web app provides you the ability to create and manage tokens seamlessly, creating a market on Biya Chain's [native orderbook](../developers-native/biyachain/exchange/), etc.

 ### Using TokenStation[​](token-launch.md) <a href="#id-3-via-tokenstation" id="id-3-via-tokenstation"></a>

-The [TokenStation](https://www.tokenstation.app/) web app provides you the ability to create and manage tokens seamlessly, creating a market on Biyachain's [native orderbook](../developers-native/biyachain/exchange/), launching an airdrop, and much more.
+The [TokenStation](https://www.tokenstation.app/) web app provides you the ability to create and manage tokens seamlessly, creating a market on Biya Chain's [native orderbook](../developers-native/biyachain/exchange/), launching an airdrop, and much more.

 ### Using DojoSwap[​](token-launch.md#4-via-dojoswap) <a href="#id-4-via-dojoswap" id="id-4-via-dojoswap"></a>